MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/using-the-xps-rasterization-service.md

 When the XPS rasterizer object is no longer needed, the filter should release the object by calling the **Release** method on the object's **IXpsRasterizer** interface.
 For an example implementation of an XPSDrv filter that uses the XPS rasterization service, see the XpsRasFilter sample driver in the WDK.

 For use with XPS Rasterization Service, canvases and visual brushes within a fixed page can be nested up to a limit of 64 levels.
-For more information about canvases and visual brushes, see the [XML Paper Specification](https://msdn.microsoft.com/library/windows/hardware/gg463431).
+For more information about canvases and visual brushes, download the [XML Paper Specification](http://download.microsoft.com/download/1/6/a/16acc601-1b7a-42ad-8d4e-4f0aa156ec3e/XPS_1_0.exe).

 ### Bitmap Resolution and Pixel Format